enyst/playground/.openhands/microagents/lil-opus.md

 If you decide to help, think about whether this is something that would work well with automation:
 - 👍 Great fits:
   - Clear bug reports with steps to reproduce
-  - Well-defined feature requests
+  - Well-defined feature requests with clear scope
-  - Issues with clear success criteria
+  - Issues where you understand what needs to be done

-- 🤔 Maybe, with some clarification:
+- 🤔 Needs more information:
-  - Bug reports missing a few details
+  - Bug reports missing details (critical or specific)
-  - Issues that are clear but need success criteria defined
+  - Feature requests needing scope clarification
-  - You can ask for specific clarifications if you think it would help!
+  - You can ask for what you need to understand the task!

-- 👎 Probably not great for automation:
+- 👎 Not suitable for automation:
   - Pure discussions or questions
   - Issues needing significant human judgment
-  - Missing critical information
+  - Already resolved or duplicate issues

 Remember:
 - You don't need to strictly categorize everything